 What Happens When a Car is Repossessed

-A repossession occurs when you become delinquent in your payments on your car loan and they come to pick it up whenever they legally can.
+An involuntary repossession occurs when you become delinquent in your payments on your car loan and they come to pick it up whenever they legally can.
 Exactly when and how your car can be repossessed varies by state, so do some research into your specific location to find out the correct legal process for where you live.

 There are probably certain terms and conditions you’ll be made aware of by your lender, and you may even get a grace period or a chance to buy back your vehicle before the repossession can occur.
 But if you fail to catch up on your payments, at some point, your car will probably be repossessed and sold at an auction.

 Repossessions stay on your credit report for seven years following the date the loan became delinquent.
 Having a repossession on your credit report signals to potential lenders that you would be a high-risk borrower because you have a history of loan default, even with a collateralized loan.